IamKay/100DaysOfCode/README.md

 * Day 23
   > Couldn't do a lot today.
 I was travelling.
 Although i managed to do a little reading on some articles and helped a friend with a problem.
 It wasn't easy because it wasn't what i usually do, Python.
 So, hoping tomorrow will be better.

+* Day 24
+  > Completed the course finally.
+It was basically theory thats why i completed it fast.
+Then read about PWAs, some numbers and stats of what makes them special.
+Hope to start making some with the newfound knowledge soon.